 All students have the opportunity to take individual instrumental lessons which can be arranged for any instrument and will include theory of music – such lessons incur an additional charge.
 Singing lessons are also available.

-The Padworth Singers, a staff and student choir, meet weekly during term time and everyone is welcome to join.
-Events are organised on a termly basis to offer the opportunity for the Padworth Singers and for all students to perform in front of an audience and these always provide a wonderful occasion for the college community to enjoy.
+The Padworth Music Club meets weekly during term time and everyone is welcome to join.
+Events are organised on a termly basis to offer the opportunity for the students to perform in front of an audience and these always provide a wonderful occasion for the college community to enjoy.

 Trips and Social Events

-Every Sunday, we take students to the nearby shopping centre and there is the opportunity to go horseriding.
+On Sunday, we take students to the nearby shopping centre and there is the opportunity to go horseriding.
 Students use the facilities onsite to play basketball, football or use the student gym.

-Social events include Welcome Suppers, Talent Nights, Student discos, Hallowe’en Party, Christmas in Words and Music, Leavers’ Prom, Presentation Day, Quiz Nights, Summer Art Exhibition, Sports Day and International Evening.
+Social events throughout the year include Welcome Suppers, Talent Nights, Student discos, Hallowe’en Party, Christmas in Words and Music, Leavers’ Prom, Presentation Day, Quiz Nights, Summer Art Exhibition, Sports Day and International Evening.

-I love interacting with people and at Padworth, I ran for the Student Council and was elected – I tried my best to address any problems students may face and voice their concerns”, Xiao Qian, former Padworth student
+I love interacting with people and at Padworth, I ran for the Students’ Forum and was elected – I tried my best to address any problems students may face and voice their concerns